Panama Culture & Wildlife8 days & 7 nights, Private Journey

 Day 5Boquete to Panama City

 The Boquete Honey and Butterfly Tour will give you a unique perspective on Boquete and Chiriqui Highlands.
 Try over 15 different varieties of honey products and learn first-hand about the bees that make the marvelous Boquete honey.
 Visit the new butterfly house, hosting 35 native butterfly species.
 In the late afternoon, catch your flight back to Panama City.
-A representative will be waiting for you at Albrook Airport to transfer you to your hotel.American Trade Hotel - 3 Nights (B)
+A representative will be waiting for you at Albrook Airport to transfer you to your hotel.Valle Escondido - 3 Nights (B)

 Day 6Panama City